-Design for Manufacturing: Estimate the Manufacturing Costs; Reduce the Costs of Components; Reduce the Costs of Assembly; Reduce the Costs of Supporting Production; Consider the Impact of DFMA Prototyping: Type; Uses; Principles; Technologies; Planning for Prototypes.
-Learning Outcomes: At the end of the unit, the student will be able to:
+Design for Manufacturing: Estimate the Manufacturing Costs; Reduce the Costs of Components; Reduce the Costs of Assembly; Reduce the Costs of Supporting Production; Consider the Impact of DFMA

+Prototyping: Type; Uses; Principles; Technologies; Planning for Prototypes.

 - Apply the principles of DFMA.
 (L3) - Apply Prototyping to design and develop new product.
 (L3)